One year on: Gaza, life with hard labour

 But Zeyada warns that there is little he and his colleagues can do beyond providing the psychological equivalent of a band aid, as long as the underlying causes are not addressed.
 “Without an enhanced socio-economic and political reality, you can’t talk about mental health,” he notes.
 “Mental health in Gaza is connected to .”

 And if nothing happens?
-Not only will Gaza turn into a completely uninhabitable space, Zeyada argues, a lost generation of traumatised and terrified will reach adulthood: “How are you going to convince this generation tomorrow that there can be something called peace?”
+Not only will Gaza turn into a completely uninhabitable space, Zeyada argues, a lost generation of traumatised and terrified children will reach adulthood: “How are you going to convince this generation tomorrow that there can be something called peace?”

 Follow Khaled Diab on Twitter.